brendanofallon/jovian/README.md

 #### Requirements

-You'll need a linux / unix compatible system (MacOS is fine) with python >= 3.10 installed.
+You'll need a linux / unix compatible system (MacOS is fine) with python >= 3.10 and pip installed.

-Just navigate to the repository directory and
+To install jenever, clone this repository, navigate to the repository directory, and enter:

     pip install  .

-You can also create a docker image with the Dockerfile, with a simple `docker build .` in the main project directory
+on the command line.
+All dependencies should be automatically installed.

+It's a good idea to install in a separate conda environment or python virtualenv if possible, but not required unless there are dependency conflicts.

+#### Obtaining model weights

+Model weights are stored using [git lfs](https://git-lfs.com/), under the `models/` directory.
+If you don't have `git lfs` installed, the weights files will appear as small stub files with references to the actual weights objects.
+If you install `git lfs` after you've already cloned the repo, run

+    git lfs fetch

+to actually download the weights.

 ### Calling variants